 What to Expect from Allergy Shots

 For two hours before and two hours after the appointment, you will want to avoid any strenuous work, such as exercising.
 Before you begin taking allergy shots, you will want to let your allergist know about any medications or supplements that you are taking.
 In some cases, medications and supplements will interfere with the progress of allergy shots.
 The goal of allergy shots are to get the body accustomed to the allergen so that there will be no more side effects from the allergen in your daily life.
-You will notice improvements beginning at three months of injections.
+You will typically notice improvements during the build-up phase of the injections.

 Allergy drops are given under the tongue and can usually be administered at home.
 The dose will increase until the body is accustomed to the allergen.
 Most people will choose allergy drops if they are not able to come to the office regularly for shots.
 Allergy drops are also less painful and very easy to administer.
 There is rarely a reaction to allergy drops.